• Skip to primary navigation

 1. Line a loaf pan with a piece of parchment paper

-2. Add the chocolate chips, sunflower seed butter, coconut milk to a pyrex measuring cup and microwave in 30 second intervals, stirring in between to achieve a creamy texture.
+2. Add the chocolate chips, peanut butter, coconut milk to a pyrex measuring cup and microwave in 30 second intervals, stirring in between to achieve a creamy texture.

 3. Allow the mixture to cool to room temperature or near it.
 You will have to keep stirring occasionally to keep it from solidifying.
 You need to allow it to become cool enough so when you add the marshmallows, they don't melt.